rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 crash.
 This is not a nice user experience, which is why volatile wrapper types are proposed instead.

-Their design largely mirrors that of Rust's existing atomic types, which is only appropriate since they do expose atomic operations.
-The current proposal would be to fill the newly built `std::volatile` module with the following entities (some of which may not be available on a given platform, we will come back to this point in the moment):
+Their design borrows from that of Rust's existing atomic types, which is only appropriate since they do expose atomic operations.
+The current proposal would be to fill the newly built `std::volatile` module with the following entities (some of which may not be available on a given platform, we will come back to this point in a moment):

 - `VolatileBool`
 - `VolatileI8`